g4klx/DV4RX/README.md

 The third receiver, for D-Star dumps all of the information in a D-Star transmission except for the audio.
 The slow data is not interpreted, but merely displayed as hex and characters.

 Usage is: DStarRX serial_port freq_in_hertz

+They build on 32-bit and 64-bit Linux as well as on Windows using Visual Studio 2017 on x86 and x64.

+This software is licenced under the GPL v2 and is intended for amateur and educational use only.
+Use of this software for commercial purposes is strictly forbidden.